russgo1/stock-analysis/README.md

 ENPH traded around 220 million shares in 2017, putting it around the middle of the group for trading volume, and it returned an incredible 129.5%.
 In 2018, ENPH had the highest trading volume of our group, around 600 million while maintaining an impressive 81.9% return.

 ##### RUN
 In 2017, RUN had a comparable trading volume to ENPH, with around 260 million shares, though it lagged in return (about 5%).
-In 2018, however, RUN was number 2 for trading volume (right behind ENPH) with around 500 million shared.
+In 2018, however, RUN was number 2 for trading volume (right behind ENPH) with around 500 million shares.
 RUN soared in 2018 to a return of 84%, the best of the group.

 ### Conclusion